Data AcQuisition And Real-Time AnalysisScope - Spectrum - Spectrogram - Signal Generator

 You can use this menu option at any time to save the data from the current display to a single-screen file.
 The file will contain the data for 1024 samples per channel.
 All active channels will be saved, even if they are not currently displayed.

 Most .DQA files should be readable with any software that accepts .WAV files and complies with the Microsoft RIFF standard.
 (Such software must be able to ignore any sections of a file it doesn't understand.)
 Most files are saved in standard signed 16-bit format, which all .WAV software supports.

 However, averager results are stored as 64-bit data.
 Even though this technically complies with RIFF standards, don't be surprised if other software doesn't support it.
 In addition, Daqarta is capable of saving 4-channel data (Left and Right Input plus Left and Right Output) that some older programs may not support.

-You can save live inputs or outputs; the display will be Paused when you start the save, and will remain so afterward until you unPause.
+You can save live inputs and/or outputs; the display will be Paused when you start the save, and will remain so afterward until you unPause.